twood02/webtemplate/wiki/aws-ec2-load-balancers/aws-ec2-load-balancers-blog-post.md

 ### All About Load Balancers
 flow of traffic & load balancer placement illustrated below:
 <img src="./load_balance.jpg" width="500" height="600"/>

 *created using Canva*

-The load balancers sit between the client and servers.
-It helps to spread the traffic across servers to improve responsiveness and availability of applications, websites or databases.
+The load balancers sit between the client and servers and help spread the traffic across servers to improve responsiveness and availability of applications, websites or databases.
 Load balancers play a vital role in any organization where server uptime, client and staff connectivity, and performance are considered essential.

 General Benfits: